 What Is An Ignition Interlock Device?
 What Are The New DWI Laws?

-Under the current law, an alcohol ignition interlock device [“AIID”] is a device most DWI offenders are required to install in their vehicles as a condition of driving privilege restoration.
-The interlock device requires a person to blow into it in order to start their car.
+An alcohol ignition interlock device [“AIID”] is a device that DWI offenders are required to install in their vehicles as a condition of driving privilege restoration.
+The AIID requires a person to blow into it in order to start their car.
 It then prompts them to blow into it periodically as they drive around.
-If they fail to do so, the device will cause the car to flash its lights, honk its horn, and do everything possible to draw attention to that vehicle.
-The person will generally have a few minutes to submit the sample.
-But if they don’t do in a timely fashion then police will be notified by the commotion caused by that car.
+If they fail to do so, the device will cause the car to flash its lights, honk its horn, and draw attention to itself.
+The person will generally have a few minutes to submit the sample, but if they don’t do so in a timely fashion, the police will be notified by the commotion caused by that car.

-The new law does modify penalties for driving privilege revocation and the AIID restriction significantly.
-Under current law, first offenders with a breath test result less than a .10 or with no result receive a three-month driving revocation, and those with a breath test result of .10 to .14 receive a driving privilege revocation of no less than seven and no more than 12 months.
-In either case, the court has discretion on whether to impose the interlock and, most often, no AIID is required for these first offenders.
-First offenders with a breath test result of .15 or higher receive the driving privilege revocation of no less than seven and no more than 12 months but with a mandatory period of no less than six months and no more than 12 months when their driving privilege is restricted to only those vehicles equipped with an AIID.
+The new law modifies penalties for driving privilege revocation and the AIID restriction significantly.
+Under the former law, first offenders with a test result below .10 or with no result received a three-month driving revocation, and those with a breath test result of .10 to .14 received a driving privilege revocation of no less than seven and no more than 12 months.
+In either case, the court had discretion whether to impose the AIID and, most often, did not.
+First offenders with a breath test result of 0.15 or higher received a driving privilege revocation of no less than seven and no more than 12 months followed by a mandatory period of no less than seven and no more than 12 months when their driving privilege is restricted to only those vehicles equipped with an AIID.

-Learn your options - call me for your free, 20 min phone consultation (732) 899-1899
+Learn your options - call me for your free, 20 min phone consultation (732) 218-9090